gregparkes/turbopanda/README.md

   representing a given column, and expects the return type to be the same size as before.

+### Statistical Support

+`turbopanda` also supports a limited number of useful statistical functions, including automatic fitting of continuous distributions to sets of data, *correlation* between heterogeneous data columns, *mutual information* and entropy calculations, as well as model checking operations such as `cook_distance` and variance inflationary factors.

+Drawing heavily from the

+### AOB

 Further details can be found by exploring the [examples](https://github.com/gregparkes/turbopanda/blob/master/examples/) section of this repository.